futel/dialplan-functions/doc/DEPLOY.md

 Twilio Programmable Voice SIP components should be set up (after this component) as described in twilio-sip-server deploy.md.

+The dialplans.phu73l.net domain should be created with DigitalOcean.

 # Requirements

 - debian box (trixie, ubuntu 23)